Archie Mitchell: Storylines

 A pathologist's report shows that Archie had terminal cancer and only had weeks to live anyway.
+Peggy confesses to DCI Jill Marsden (Sophie Stanton) her regrets that she did not believe Archie when he had told her he was dying from cancer.
 On 19 February 2010, the killer is revealed to be Stacey - just moments after Bradley died while trying to evade police capture due to him being implicated as the killer; Bradley would later be posthumously found guilty of murder.
-Prior to Bradley's death, Ronnie learns that Archie raped Stacey and tells Roxy this when the two siblings have an argument over their father's murder.
+Prior to Bradley's death, Ronnie learns that Archie raped Stacey, who is pregnant and believes that the baby is Archie's.
+Ronnie tells Stacey that Archie cannot be the father because he had chemotherapy several years earlier that had left him infertile.
+Ronnie tells Roxy about Archie raping Stacey when the two siblings have an argument over their father's murder.
 When Roxy asks her sister how she could be sure that Archie raped Stacey in the first place, Ronnie admits that their father had also raped her as a child.

-Months later, Ronnie recaps on this after walking into Roxy and their mother Glenda (Glynis Barber) watching old videos of them together with Archie.
+Months later, Ronnie recaps on her rape ordeal with Archie after walking into Roxy and their mother Glenda (Glynis Barber) watching old videos of them together with Archie.
 She soon explains to Roxy how Archie sexually molested her back when she was 13, how he raped Ronnie on many occasions, and how he intended to do the same to Roxy had Ronnie never resolved to be in the same room as her sister - to protect her from the same fate that their father had put her through.
-At first both Roxy and Peggy refuse to believe this, but they realize that Archie had indeed raped Ronnie upon finding out that Glenda knew about it without telling anyone in the first place.
+At first both Roxy and Peggy refuse to believe this, but they realise that Archie had indeed raped Ronnie upon finding out that Glenda knew about it without telling anyone in the first place.